Share this Post

 Today, we will follow the trail of the annual nomadic migration, a traditional practice that is fast disappearing.

-We will drive the craggy road (1 hr) beyond Tego La, a high mountain pass (12,071 ft) with breathtaking views of the deep valleys in the south and Mt.
+We will drive the semi-paved road (1 hr) beyond Tego La, a high mountain pass (12,071 ft) with breathtaking views of the deep valleys in the south and Mt.
 Jhomolhari in the northwest and the Haa Valley.
 You can also see Mt.
 Kachenjunga to the west in Sikkim.
-It used to be that villagers had to hike up to Tego La Pass, but now with the coming of roads, villagers often get rides to the pass.
+It was only a few years ago that villagers had to hike up the valley to Tego La Pass, but with the coming of roads, now villagers often get rides to the pass and beyond.
 Interestingly, the road also poses a threat to this practice of migration.
+What used to be a two-day journey can now be driven in 2-3 hours between the two villages.

 We will enjoy a traditional lunch of savory buckwheat pancakes with chili sauce.
-The gradual downhill journey will bring you closer to the nomads, who are just beginning to migrate south.
-We will catch up with the first of the nomads along the way; the unique nomadic lifestyle will then begin to unfold before our eyes.
+The gradual downhill drive will bring you closer to the nomads, who are just beginning to migrate south.
+We can catch up with the first of the nomads along the way; the unique nomadic lifestyle will then begin to unfold before our eyes.
 The wide pastures make for a great camping/grazing site for nomads.
-Here, you will experience a life as a nomad.
 Nomad families generally spend a day to a week on each pastureland.
 Before they put a strain on the resources, the nomads move with their cattle to the next grazing land.
 The pastures are anywhere between an hour or two apart.

 Today, we will start making the journey back to Dorikha.
 Along the way, there is much wilderness to enjoy and investigate.
 There is a good chance that we will come across more nomads with their cattle.
-After crossing Tego La Pass, those who wish to can trek down to Dorikha; otherwise we can drive.
-Overnight at a village home, and experience a traditional hot bath.
+Overnight at a village home.

 DORIKHA - THIMPHU